 No doubt, customer experience is important in the digital world, but your customer experience strategy should be holistic.
 It should factor that every microinteraction with the customer will cumulate to their experience.

 Another important element to consider is that customer experience is industry agnostic now.
 I expect similar services from my internet service provider and home appliances company.

 In an event of a service request, I want their customer support executive to understand my problems and suggest an appropriate solution.
 The visit from their representative should be at my convenience, etc.

 Customer Experience Strategy and Business Strategy

-Sales and Marketing are the faces of a business.
+Sales and Marketing are the face of a business.
 So, it is obvious to assume that onus lies on these two teams to manage it well.
 Otherwise, it is often confused with Customer Support function.

 But, a Marketing team cannot expedite the process of a refund for a customer?
 Or the customer support cannot comment on implementation issues.

 Therefore, it has to be an integral part of the business strategy to ensure that organizational silos do not hamper the customer experience.
 If a refund needs to be processed immediately, the finance team should change their process rather than asking the customer to wait.